KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/text-editordevelopment-environment---atom.md

   * Shift-tab to remove a leading tab for the currently selected text

+* Re-indent: indents the selected section properly for easier readability

+  * ctrl/cmd+shift+p - then search for “reindent”

 * Move lines up or down: ctrl + shift + up or down arrows \(windows\) OR ctrl + cmd + up or down arrows \(mac\)